philboiv1n/todolist/README.md

 ## Using the app
 - Main page: log in, add tasks with optional due dates, mark them done, or delete them (when you have edit access).
+- Tasks can optionally repeat (daily/weekly/weekdays/monthly/yearly).
+- Completing a repeating task automatically creates the next occurrence (and unchecking it removes the auto-generated next one if it’s still pending).
 - Settings page (`/settings.php`): change your password, create/rename/delete your own lists, clear completed tasks, and share lists with other users.
 - Admin page (`/admin.php`): create users, toggle admin status, reset passwords, create lists, grant/revoke access (view or edit), clear completed tasks, or delete lists and users.
 - Login attempts page (`/admin_attempts.php`): view recent failed login attempts (admin only).